 - Understanding blockchain

 - Smart contract examples

-The execution of a traditional contract requires a human validation, to check the terms and conditions and decide for the next steps according to the written agreement.
+The execution of a traditional contract requires human validation to check the terms and conditions and decide on the next steps according to the written agreement.
 Therefore traditional contracts can be:

 - Time-consuming: checking the contract, validation, and approval, enabling the next steps, etc.

 - Costly: it may involve a third party; this is even true during a dispute.

 The more complex the contract is, involving, for example, several execution steps that enable specific actions or that give rise to certain privileges, the more it requires control and the more there is a risk of disputes.

 There is another way to deal with a contract in a way that overcomes the challenges and limitations mentioned earlier.
 As technology evolves, the way we deal with the contract evolves, and smart contracts are born.
 However, what is precisely it?

 Smart contracts are translations of an agreement, including terms and conditions, into a computational code (script).
 Blockchain developers write the script in a programming language like Java, C++, etc., in a way that is void of ambiguity and does not lead to interpretation.
 The code translates a set of rules that are automatically executed and validated.
 A straightforward example is a translation of: “If X provides the service, Y pays for it.”

 Smart contract codes are uploaded into the blockchain to check the validity of a contract and enable the required steps.
 From its initialization, smart contracts in the blockchain are automatically executed.
 The main difference between smart and traditional contracts is that a smart contract doesn’t rely on a third party; cryptographic code enforces it.